Childhood Development Issues

 When is it time to get help?

 If you have concerns about your child’s development, it’s important to act early.
-Many conditions will improve with early intervention.
+Many conditions will improve with early intervention and an assessment is the first place to start.
 It’s not uncommon for a teacher or health care professional to notice possible delays, as they have extensive experience working with children.

 Assessment methods for developmental concerns